zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

 ## Abstract and learning objectives

-In this hands-on lab, participants will modernize legacy on-premises applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory (Azure AD).
-By completing this lab, attendees will gain a better understanding of using Azure App Services for hosting applications, protecting app secrets using Key Vault, leveraging Azure Functions Proxies to create light-weight APIs, centralizing authorization across Azure services using Azure AD, and implementing Azure Search to make files full-text searchable.
-In addition, they will empower business users to create ad-hoc create, read, update, and delete (CRUD) mobile apps with PowerApps and orchestrate between services such as Office 365 email and mobile using Flow.
+Modernize legacy on-premise applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using AAD.

+Learning Objectives:

+- Use Azure App Services
+- Protect app secrets using Key Vault
+- Empower business users to create ad-hoc CRUD mobile apps with PowerApps
+- Centralize authorization across Azure services using AAD
+- Orchestrate between services such as Office 365 email and mobile using Flow
+- Use Search to make files full text searchable

 ## Overview